Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

     ...
 ```

-In our game, the camera won't move, so we can create it once and for all.
+For now, the camera won't move, so we can create those matrices once and for all.

 ### Drawing the player with the world, view, projection matrices, and the BasicEffect

 We will now draw the player by defining its `Draw` function.
 We need to use the world, view, and projection matrices to transform the player's model from the object space to the screen space.

-The combination of the world, view and projection matrices is called the world-view-projection matrix, or model-view-projection matrix (*MVP matrix*).
+The combination of the world, view and projection matrices is called the *world-view-projection matrix*, or **model-view-projection matrix** (*MVP matrix*).
 In 3D engines, this matrix is computed in a program that run on the GPU and is called a shader.
-More specifically, it is needed to have at least a vertex shader to compute this matrix, and a fragment shader to compute the color of the pixel on the screen once we know the coordinates of each vertex on the screen.
+More specifically, we traditionnally use at least two shaders: a **vertex shader** and a **fragment shader** (also called pixel shader).
+The vertex shader is used to execute vertex operations, while the fragment shader is used to compute the color of each pixel on the screen.

-In MonoGame, the `BasicEffect` class can play the role of both the vertex and fragment shader.
-It is a class that is used to draw 3D models in a quick and effective way.
+In MonoGame, the [**BasicEffect**](xref:Microsoft.Xna.Framework.Graphics.BasicEffect) class can play the role of both the vertex and fragment shader.
+It is a class that is used to draw 3D models in a quick and effective way, without messing with complex graphics programming.
 We will use the `BasicEffect` class to draw the player's model.

 Here is the code for the `Player`'s class `Draw` function: